wojas/spiderable-404/README.md

 ## Example using meteor-router

+A demo of this package can be found at http://spiderable-404.meteor.com/

 In order to set the HTTP response code to be returned by spiderable-404, you have to assign it to the global `Spiderable.httpStatusCode` variable.
 It's possible to add extra response headers by assigning them to